rabi/kinetic-workbench/README.md

 ### Adding New Agents

-1. Create a new agent file in `internal/agents/`
+1. Create a new agent definition YAML file in `agents/` (or your workflow directory)
-2. Implement the `agent.Agent` interface
-3. Register it in the router or create a new workflow
+2. Define the agent configuration (name, instructions, tools, model)
+3. Reference the agent definition YAML file in workflows or run it directly

+Agents are created generically from YAML definitions - no Go code needed!

 ### Adding New LLM Providers

-1. Create a provider implementation in `internal/providers/`
+1. Create a provider implementation in `pkg/providers/`
 2. Add the provider case to `CreateModel()` in `factory.go`
 3. Update environment variable documentation